MotoGP 2

 Even the rain is incredible.
 Droplets form on the screen when you follow too closely behind other racers.
 The wet surface causes water vapor to trail behind your bike, and the sky is reflected on the road.
 Overall, Moto GP 2's visuals are unbelievably stunning.
 The only questionable graphical touch is the blurring of the scenery and other racers at top speeds, which, although somewhat creating a sense of speed, makes steering and avoidance rather difficult.
 Aside from that and a couple of stiff reactions (no substantial accumulated player damage), Moto GP 2 just shines.

-What did you think of Moto GP 2?
+think of Moto GP 2?

 Your aural experience is also hindered by a generic rock soundtrack that does little to aid the game's atmosphere.
 Fortunately, Moto GP 2 does include the option of using custom soundtracks, so you at least can find something appealing to listen to compensate for the comparatively weak sound effects, but why the hell does the music have to be in Ogg Vorbis?